Kellia855/mindbridge/MIGRATIONS.md

 # Migration Guide for Updated Models

-## After making the model changes, you need to create and apply migrations:
+## After making the model changes, you should create and apply migrations:

 ### Step 1: Make Migrations